twmeehan/matter-tests/README.md

 Matter is an open-source software licensed under GNU General Public License v3.0.
 If you are interested in using Matter in commercial products or services, please do not hesitate to contact [Lars Blatny](https://larsblatny.github.io/) (lars.blatny@slf.ch).

-If you use Matter in your research, please consider to cite works where this code has been used:
+If you use Matter in your research, please cite first works where this code has been used:
 * Blatny, L., Gray, J.M.N.T. and Gaume, J. (2024) _A critical state μ(I)-rheology model for cohesive granular flows_, Journal of Fluid Mechanics, 997, p.
 A67. [doi:10.1017/jfm.2024.643](https://doi.org/10.1017/jfm.2024.643)

 ## Help?
 Want to contribute?

-Please contact [Lars Blatny](https://larsblatny.github.io/) (lars.blatny@slf.ch)
+Please contact [Lars Blatny](https://larsblatny.github.io/) (lars.blatny [at] slf.ch)

 ### Troubleshooting